Homogenization of high-contrast dielectric elastomer composites: Introduction

+The resulting homogenized response is represented by a fully decoupled system of electrostatics and two elasticity PDEs \eqref{eq:78}, one of which includes an electrostriction term.
+There are two elasticity equations in the homogenized response, which is due to the resulting homogenized elasticity displacement being decomposed into two components: one solving a problem with uniformly bounded coefficients and the other corresponding to the {\it high-contrast} coefficients of the original problem.

 This paper is organized as follows.
-In \cref{sec:formulation}, the main definitions and notations are introduced and the formulation of the fine-scale problem is discussed.
-Auxiliary facts are reviewed in Section \ref{sec:some-results-two}.
-Our main result is stated in \cref{sec:main-result}, and the conclusions are given in \cref{sec:conclusions}.
+In Section~\ref{sec:formulation}, the main definitions and notation are introduced and the formulation of the fine-scale problem is discussed.
+Auxiliary facts are reviewed in Section~\ref{sec:some-results-two}.
+Our main result is stated in Section~\ref{sec:main-result}, and the conclusions are given in Section~\ref{sec:conclusions}.